Bhulia

-The Bhulia have a high position with the weaver caste system.
+The Bhulia have a high position among the weaver caste system.
 They have no sub castes.
 They are a weaver caste known primarily for their tie-dye fabrics (known as sambalpuri).

-Bhulia caste members all use the surname Meher, and are therefore sometimes also referred to as the Meher Tanti (tanti being a generic term for all weaver castes).
+Bhulia caste members all use the surname Meher, and are therefore sometimes also referred to as the Bhulia Tanti (tanti being a generic term for all weaver castes).

 Kapta

-Kapata also called "Khan", was a cotton piece good produced in various dimensions.
+Kapata also called "Than", was a cotton piece good produced in various dimensions.
 Bhulia weavers were used to weave this cloth.
 It was a handwoven native cloth primarily used for female clothes such as blouses.

 In Kannada language "Kapata is an article of cloth".